 THE PUNK SINGER – For some people, inspiring the name of one of the most popular rock songs of all time might be enough.
 But Kathleen Hanna is so much more than just the person who provided Kurt Cobain with the name for ‘Smells Like Teen Spirit’.
 She’s one of the founders of the riot grrrl movement, via her seminal band Bikini Kill, and a vital voice in the campaign for safe spaces for women at punk shows.
 But none of this comes close to summing up the magnetism and passion of the woman at the heart of The Punk Singer, Sini Anderson’s touching film about Hanna, her fight for women’s rights and her traumatic battle with Lyme disease.

-Watch The Punk Singer on CHILI
+Watch The Punk Singer

 20 FEET FROM STARDOM – Morgan Neville deservedly won the Oscar for Best Documentary in 2014 for this film about those just off to the side of the limelight.
 It tells the story of some of music’s most talented backing singers, names that the film finally gives the recognition they deserve: Merry Clayton, Darlene Love, Lisa Fischer.
 Clayton’s retelling of recording The Rolling Stones’ ‘Gimme Shelter’ is an unmissable highlight.
 When her backing vocals are played back isolated, it feels almost like a religious experience.
-An absolute must-see for any music fan and if it floats your boat then be sure to follow it with the also excellent Mavis!
+An absolute must-see music documentaries and if it floats your boat then be sure to follow it with the also excellent Mavis!

-Watch 20 Feet From Stardom on CHILI
+Watch 20 Feet From Stardom